agent-kali/ClassFlow/README.md

 # E‑Home Schedule API

+Internal tool to import E-Home school schedules into a queryable API for teachers and administrators.

 Import class schedules from Excel into SQLite and expose a FastAPI service to query teacher/class timetables.
 Includes optional grouping of consecutive 30‑minute slots into longer sessions.

 ## Features